 Incorporating color into abstract photography nowadays may seem like a no-brainer.
 With modern technology, it’s black and white photography that’s out of the norm.

 Colour is a powerful tool.
 Using it in abstract photography can alter the dynamics of a photograph.

 Red is attention-grabbing.
 It signals heat, danger, and love.
 Blue evokes associations with the sky, water, melancholy and calm.

 It’s these associations that shape a viewer’s comprehension of an image.
 They cultivate an emotional exchange that sculpts the tone of a photograph.

 The prevailing atmosphere of an abstract image hinges on its dominant color palate.
 Keep a check on the colors within the viewfinder.

 Even incremental changes in hue can change the outcome of an image.
 Don’t be afraid to experiment a little.

 Abstract photography is versatile and fluid.
 There are many factors that contribute to an abstract photograph.

 It is crucial to understand abstraction.
-Focus on shapes and forms, texture, simplicity, macro photography and colour.
+Focus on shapes and forms, texture, simplicity, macro photography and color.
 This will help you create strong abstract imagery.

-You’ll emphasise compositional elements rather than literal subject matter.
+You’ll emphasize compositional elements rather than literal subject matter.